CMeeg/remix-aca/README.md

 ## Adding a custom domain name

-TODO: Run through this process and check it for correctness

 Azure supports adding custom domain names with free managed SSL certificates to Container Apps.
 The Bicep scripts included in this template are setup to provide this capability, but before we can add a custom domain name and managed certificate Azure requires that DNS records be created to verify domain ownership.

 ### Verify domain ownership

-The verification process is described in steps 7 and 8 of the [Container Apps documentation](https://learn.microsoft.com/en-us/azure/container-apps/custom-domains-managed-certificates?pivots=azure-portal#add-a-custom-domain-and-managed-certificate), so please refer to that for specifics, but in summary you must add the following records via your DNS provider:
+Azure requires that you add the following DNS records:

 * A `TXT` record containing a domain verification code; and
-* An `A` record containing the static IP address of the Container Apps Environment; or
+* If you are using an apex domain, an `A` record containing the static IP address of the Container Apps Environment; or
-* A `CNAME` record containing the FQDN of the Container App
+* If you are using a subdomain, a `CNAME` record containing the FQDN of the Container App

 To get the information that you require for these DNS records you can: